Views on the meaning of Mishima's death: Views on why he acted on "November 25"

-And, November 25, 1970 (Shōwa 45) of the solar calendar date corresponds to October 27 of the old calendar (lunisolar calendar) (旧暦, kyureki), and the date of October 27 is same date as the execution date of Yoshida Shōin, whom Mishima respected, from that, many writers and researchers have speculated that Mishima chose this date for his suicide day.
+And, November 25, 1970 (Shōwa 45) of the solar calendar date corresponds to October 27 of the traditional Japanese calendar (lunisolar calendar) (旧暦, kyureki), and the date of October 27 is same date as the execution date of Yoshida Shōin, whom Mishima respected, from that, many writers and researchers have speculated that Mishima chose this date for his suicide day.
 These writers and researchers have expounded that Yoshida Shōin's death day, October 27, 1859 (Ansei 6) of the lunisolar calendar corresponds to November 21, 1859, of the solar calendar, but Mishima's suicide day, November 25, 1970 (Shōwa 45) corresponds to October 27, 1970, of the lunisolar calendar.
 (Note: For reference, here is the lunisolar calendar table for November 1970.)

 Besides, Naoki Komuro (小室直樹), a sociologist and Mishima researcher, has touched that there is a passage in Mishima's novel Runaway Horses in which Shigekuni Honda considers the possibility that Isao Iinuma was born during the period of bardo following Kiyoaki Matsugae's death.
-And he has speculated that since Mishima's birthday, January 14, was 49 days (7 x 7) after November 25, Mishima might had set the period of bardo in 49 days of which most easiest to be reincarnated into his next life.
+And he has speculated that since Mishima's birthday, January 14, was 49 days (7 x 7) after November 25, Mishima might have set the period of bardo in 49 days of which most easiest to be reincarnated into his next life.
 Hiroshi Funasaka (舩坂弘), who presented the Japanese sword "Seki Magoroku" to Mishima, also has put forward the same theory.

 And, November 25 was the date that Mishima had begun to writing Confessions of a Mask in 1948, and at time of the publication, he had announced this novel meant a "Surgery for Restore Life", "Suicide that Reversed".
 Mishima also had noted as follows:

 This novel is a will for leave in the Realm of Deaths where I used to live.
 If you take a movie of a suicide jumped, and rotate the film in reverse, the suicide person jumps up from the valley bottom to the top of the cliff at a furious speed and he revives.
 What I have attempted in writing this novel is to such a Surgery for Restore Life.